temperancehong/prompt-formatter/README.md

 </APIs>

 3. The VQA question:
 What modality is this image?
-The image is in the path path/to/the/image

 4. The generated code
 <CODE>
 def answer_code():
-    img_array = read_rgb("path/to/the/image")
     cls = classify_image(img_array)
     return cls
 </CODE>